 There is much I could write about this week in this sales coaching blog, so as opposed to focusing on a single topic, why not touch on several topics that motivated me this week…

 -When I hear sales leaders say “our new hires need industry experience”, I immediately know they are limiting their team’s performance.
 This comment says they place skill over talent--big mistake.
 Skills can be taught, but talent cannot.

-- According to our IT guy is was clearly evident it was not a software issue, but a hard drive crash.
+1) According to our IT guy, it was clearly evident it was not a software issue, but a hard drive crash.

-- They made my wife stay on hold and transferred her back and forth to differing departments for over 25 minutes—two different times their response was for her to purchase a Best Buy warranty.
-Finally, after her getting terse, she was told they would sent the computer back to Asus for repair.
+3) They made my wife stay on hold and transferred her back and forth to differing departments for over 25 minutes—two different times their response was for her to purchase a Best Buy warranty.
+Finally, after her getting terse, she was told they would send the computer back to Asus for repair.

 Now, while so many would blame the people on the phone, they are simply a function of how they are coached!
 It is not the player, but the coach of the player that needs different behaviors/actions to impact the outcome of their team.
 Whether it is identifying and acquiring better service talent to put on the phones or different training techniques and protocols, it is the coach (manager) who is accountable.
 Do all the work you want with the front line, but the impact won’t be as significant unless you start with the management team.

 - College football begins this weekend—pretty big time of year in Nebraska.
 If you care (which you should), focus on coaches and their words following the game.
 “Our players didn’t execute”, “our players were not in the right spots”, “they didn’t communicate effectively on the field”, “we executed at a high level”, “we have a lot of work to do”, “we found a way to win”.
 Not to beat the dead horse, but who owns all that?
 Wouldn’t it be refreshing to hear a coach say to the media “all the shortcomings we had in this game are coaching issues”, or “how much we improve moving forward will be a direct result of how well we coach”.